bAvenir/vicinity-mongo-adapter/README.md

     * npm run test -> for jest tests
     * npm run analyze -> for sonarqube analysis

+## Linux deployment notes

+* Change path in docker-compose file for volumes
+    * Replace ./ for ~/<proj-name>/
+* Make sure Gateway folder has full permissions
+* Make sure iptables are set to make Docker subnet available

 ## Configuration

 Use a .env file